dansleboby/ZoomPHP-sdk/docs/Api/MeetingsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$meeting_uuid = "meeting_uuid_example"; // string | The meeting UUID.
+$meeting_uuid = 'meeting_uuid_example'; // string | The meeting UUID.
 Each meeting instance will generate its own Meeting UUID (i.e., after a meeting ends, a new UUID will be generated for the next instance of the meeting).
 Please double encode your UUID when using it for other API calls if the UUID begins with a '/'or contains '//' in it.

 try {
     $result = $apiInstance->pastMeetingDetails($meeting_uuid);